Status Endpoint

 Status States

-The system_health field reports one of four possible states:
+The system_health field reports one of five possible states:

 Initializing

 Reported during node startup.
-When a Deepgram API node first starts, it reports Initializing status while it:
+When a Deepgram API node first starts, it reports Initializing status until the API is available and a backend Engine is connected.

 The node automatically transitions to Ready once initialization completes successfully.